AdesisNetlife/croak/README.md

 - When you only have one or two repositories in your project
 - When you have an ultra specific grunt config on each project repository
-- When developers of your project (at least one):
-  - are an ultra skilled and really responsible guys
-  - have a lot of time to maintain its own automation tasks configuration
-  - need to take full control of the automation tasks config
 - When you or your team do not want to spend time updating/syncronizing automation stuff across repositories
 - When you do not need to centralize and (consequently) do not need to take the control
 - If you have a lot of free time and you enjoy doing redudant and not interesting tasks
+- When developers of your project... (at least one):
+  - are an ultra skilled and responsible guys
+  - have a lot of time to maintain its own automation tasks configuration
+  - need to take full control of the automation tasks configuration

 ### When this is for?

+- When you want to centralize and take the control of the project build and automation configuration
+- When you want to reduce the build configuration change time and impact in your project
-- When you have a considerable number of repositories
+- When your project have a considerable number of repositories (more than 3, probably)

-`TODO`
+- When your project build configuration are equal or very similar across different repositories
+- When you want to keep clean each repository form node packages (that is mean of Grunt npm tasks)
+- When you do NOT want to spend time doing redundant and not too much funny staff
+- When you do not enjoy too much providing support to developers about build configuration stuff
+- And whatever is on the 'what this is NOT for' list...

 ## Installation

-Installation of Croak as global package is recommended
+The most easy way is to install Croak is as global package:

 ```shell
 $ npm install -g croak
 ```

-### Configure it

-After you install Croak, you should configure it
+Then configure it:

 ```
 $ croak config create -g
 ```

-The process above will create the `.croakrc` config file in your `$HOME` directory
+The process above will create a `.croakrc` file in your user home directory, like global shared config.
 See the [configuration file](#configuration-file) section for more details

+See [switching to Croak](#switching-to-croak) section for getting started

 ## Table of Contents